- Brain Science Tells Us Picky Eating Can Be Cured by Playing with Food

 - Board Certified Nutrition Specialist

-I learned so much from her, and I’ll share the interview later in a new series, but I just can’t keep this fact to myself!
+I learned so much from her, and I just can’t keep this fact to myself!
+Check out the whole interview on Sensory Processing Disorder here.

 What research and brain science also tell us is that any exposure to a food counts… Which means touching the food, smelling the food, even playing with the food can count as an exposure.
 For the very selective, aka “picky” eaters, you’ll need way more than ten exposures before they might even let the food pass their lips.